Thyroid Disorders & Remedies

 While this affects both sexes, it’s more common in women than in men (15 in every 1,000 women have an underactive thyroid in the UK compared with one in 1,000 men).
 It happens when your thyroid doesn’t produce enough of the hormone thyroxine (T4), with most cases caused by the immune system attacking and damaging the thyroid.
 Having a lack of iodine in your diet can also cause an underactive thyroid, as iodine is needed by the body to make T4 – though iodine deficiency is rare in the UK.

 If you have an underactive thyroid, you may experience symptoms such as fatigue, sensitivity to the cold, constipation, depression, weight gain, muscle aches and pains, dry skin, brittle hair and nails, carpal tunnel syndrome and a low sex drive.
 Some people may not have any obvious symptoms, or their symptoms develop so slowly they don’t notice them.
 If left untreated, you may have a higher risk of developing cardiovascular disease, as having an underactive thyroid can increase your cholesterol levels.
 During pregnancy, an underactive thyroid can increase your risk of several conditions including pre-eclampsia, anaemia and problems that affect your baby.
+Learn more about common pregnancy health concerns in our helpful guide.

 If, on the other hand, your thyroid produces too much T4 or the other thyroid hormone triiodothyronine (T3), your thyroid is said to be overactive.
 Again, women are affected more than men, with one in 50 women in England estimated to have an overactive thyroid (10 times more than the number of men).